swiftlang/swift/docs/StoredAndComputedVariables.rst

         }
       }
       set {
-        println("Sorry, we choose our own colors here.")
+        print("Sorry, we choose our own colors here.")
       }
     }
   }